-h) Funding
+h) Funding and Additional Contingent Contribution

-The Settling Parties consulted extensively with their own medical experts, actuaries, and economists, with the assistance of the court-appointed mediator.
-See Phillips Declaration, at \P 8.
+The Settling Parties consulted extensively over many months with their own medical experts, actuaries, and economists, and with the assistance of the court-appointed mediator.
+See Phillips Declaration, at ¶ 8.
 Plaintiffs' economists conducted thorough analyses regarding funding the Settlement to ensure that there would be enough money to provide benefits to all eligible Settlement Class Members, taking into account the size of the proposed Settlement Class and projecting the incidence rates of each Qualifying Diagnosis over the term of the Settlement.
-After hard-fought negotiations, the Settling Parties arrived at an aggregate sum that proposed Co-Lead Class Counsel, Class Counsel and Subclass Counsel believed was sufficient to compensate all Retired NFL Football Players who might be diagnosed with Qualifying Diagnoses and their Representative and Derivative Claimants.
+After hard-fought negotiations, the Settling Parties arrived at an aggregate sum that proposed Co-Lead Class Counsel, Class Counsel and Subclass Counsel believe is sufficient to compensate all

+Retired NFL Football Players who may be diagnosed with Qualifying Diagnoses and their Representative and Derivative Claimants.